 One of the goals of this Manual is to facilitate understanding of and compliance with the MPCA Construction General Permit (CGP), which includes design and performance standards for permanent stormwater management systems.
 These standards must be applied in all projects in which at least 1 acre of new impervious area is being created, and the permit stipulates certain standards for various categories of stormwater management practices.

-For regulatory purposes, wet swales fall under the “Infiltration / Filtration" category described in Part III.D.1. of the MPCA CGP.
+When volume control is constrained at a site and other BMP options (e.g. constructed pond, media filter) are not feasible, a wet swale with check dams provides treatment for a portion or all of the water quality volume stored behind the check dams.
+For regulatory purposes, wet swales that incorporate check dams into their design fall under the “Infiltration / Filtration" category described in Part III.D.1. of the MPCA CGP.
 If used in combination with other practices, credit for combined stormwater treatment can be given.
 Due to the statewide prevalence of the MPCA permit, design guidance in this section is presented with the assumption that the permit does apply.
 Although it is expected that in many cases the wet swale will be used in combination with other practices, standards are described for the case in which it is a stand-alone practice.

 The following terms are thus used in the text to distinguish various levels of wet swale design guidance: